moiatgit/rustbook/src/ch18-03-pattern-syntax.md

 {{#rustdoc_include ../listings/ch18-patterns-and-matching/listing-18-12/src/main.rs}}
 ```

-<span class="caption">Listing 18-12: Destructuring a struct’s fields into
+<span class="caption">Llistat 18-12: Destructuring a struct’s fields into
 separate variables</span>

 This code creates the variables `a` and `b` that match the values of the `x`